<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1725998324363317&amp;ev=PageView&amp;noscript=1">

 The rabies vaccine protects dogs and cats from developing the disease if they have been exposed to the virus.
 It is a core vaccine and is mandatory in most countries globally to vaccinate your pets against rabies.
 Here is the schedule most commonly followed by vets around the world:

-• Dogs– Puppies must be around 12 to 16 weeks old to receive the first dose of the rabies vaccine.
-This is called the primary dose, and the second dose of the vaccine is given within one year of the primary vaccination.
-Subsequent doses are known as booster doses, and they are given to the pet every year or every three years, depending on the vaccine.
+• Dogs– Puppies can only recieve a rabies vaccination at three (3) calendar months old to receive the first dose of the rabies vaccine.
+This is called the primary dose, and the second dose of the vaccine is given after three (3) years of the primary vaccination.
+Subsequent doses are known as booster doses.

 How does the rabies vaccine work?